 Strategic account planning takes typical account planning a step further by not only outlining an account’s goals—and how an organization can help them achieve these goals—but also evaluating which accounts are essential to your company’s growth.
-Not all customers are created equal – some have a greater impact on your sales than others.
+However, not all customers are created equal.
+Some have a greater impact on your sales than others.
 While it’s tempting to try to please all your customers, account planning enables sales teams to land and maintain complex deals.
 It enables teams to focus on the best opportunities.

 Although it’s essential to consider the impact each customer has on your company’s revenue, that’s not the only thing that matters when it comes to strategic account planning.
 According to a 2014 trends report, the top criteria used in strategic accounts included past and current revenue, potential revenue, and potential business growth.
 However, the most effective criteria were the strategic fit of the two companies and the current level of trust and openness in customer relationships.

 These considerations transform regular account planning into strategic account planning.
 While revenue is a good place to start, it’s essential to review your key accounts to evaluate potential, changes in the landscape, and alignment.
 Effective strategic account planning keeps track of the issues that impact the current and future revenue potential of key accounts.
 This helps you assess where you should be investing your efforts.

 How do I get started with strategic account planning?

 Your customers come first, so it’s important to understand the entire context of your key accounts.
 Compile everything you know about an account, including both factual and strategic information.
 To get started, companies can analyze the following:

 - Existing business